Who We Are

 Planning Commission Meeting Dates & Application Due Dates

 The Chester City Planning Commission meetings will be held in the City Council Chambers, Municipal Building, 2nd Floor, One Fourth Street, Chester, PA.
-19013 at 5:00 PM on the following dates for the year 2017.
+19013 at 2:00 PM on the following dates.

 Zoning Hearing Board Dates & Application Due Dates